mxochicale/tools/github/SSH.md

 Use a name, (e.g. `ed25519_machine_OSversion`) and add it in https://github.com/settings/keys

 5. Testing your SSH connection
 ```
 ssh -T git@github.com
+#The authenticity of host 'github.com (140.....)' can't be established.
+#ECDSA key fingerprint is SHA256:.....
+#Are you sure you want to continue connecting (yes/no/[fingerprint])? yes
+#Warning: Permanently added 'github.com,140.....'
+(ECDSA) to the list of known hosts.
 Hi mxochicale!
 You've successfully authenticated, but GitHub does not provide shell access.
 ```

 ### 1.2 Using RSA 4096
 Open a terminal in your GNU/Linux OS and follow this instructions: